Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Proof of Theorem .

-We start by proving the concentration of $D^*(W,h)$ at an exponential rate.
-Our proof is a consequence of McDiarmid's inequality, which we state here again for convenience: \begin{lemma} (McDiarmid's inequality) Let $f:\cX^k\rightarrow \R$ be a real valued function of $k$ independent random variables taking values in a space $\cX$.
+To amplify the above weak lower-bound, we start by proving the concentration of $D^*(W,h)$ at an exponential rate.
+The concentration is a consequence of McDiarmid's inequality, which we state here again for convenience: \begin{lemma} (McDiarmid's inequality) Let $f:\cX^k\rightarrow \R$ be a real valued function of $k$ independent random variables taking values in a measurable space $\cX$.
 Suppose $f$ satisfies the following bounded difference properties for all $x_1,\cdots,x_k \in \cX$, and $1 \leq i \leq k$:

 Then, for any $\epsilon > 0$: